Consumer Proposal in Ontario

 So... where did the rest of the debt go?

-The truth of the matter is that the Canadian government would rather have you claim a consumer proposal than a bankruptcy, and your creditors would rather get 20% of your debt than nothing (which is what they would receive if you claimed bankruptcy).
+The truth of the matter is that the Canadian government would rather have you claim a consumer proposal in Ontario than a bankruptcy, and your creditors would rather get 20% of your debt than nothing (which is what they would receive if you claimed bankruptcy).

-The remaining debt is simply gone.
+The remaining debt is simply forgiven.

 Find out how much you can save with our